ajwaxman/todoist-time-tracker/README.md

 ![Alt text](./images/graph.png "Graph")

+### Video Demo
+You can check out a demo of the workflow in action [here](https://www.loom.com/share/66aed12aa5f14cbdadb75754ef513b55).

 ### Questions or Comments
 If you have any questions or comments feel free to reach out to me via twitter: https://twitter.com/ajwaxman.